cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     Relayer ->> Chain B : registerChannel(channelId = w, counterpartyChannelId = y)
 ```

-Once the set up is executed the system should be in a similar state:
+When the two or three step setup has been executed, the system should end up in a similar state:

 ![Setup Final State](setup_final_state.png)

+Once two chains have set up clients, created channel and registered channels for each other with specific identifiers, they can send IBC packets using the packet interface defined before and the packet handlers that the ICS-04 defines below.
+The packets will be addressed **directly** with the channels that have semantic link to the underlying counterparty light clients.
+Thus there are **no** more handshakes necessary.
+Instead the packet sender must be capable of providing the correct <channel,channel> pair.
+If the setup has been executed correctly, then the correctness and soundness properties of IBC holds and the IBC packet flow is guaranteed to succeed.
+If a user sends a packet with the wrong destination channel it will be impossible for the intended destination to correctly verify the packet, and the packet will simply time out.

-While the client creation is defined by [ICS-2](../ics-002-client-semantics/README.md), the channel creation and registration procedures are defined by ICS-04 and are detailed below.
+While the above mentioned `createClient` procedure is defined by [ICS-2](../ics-002-client-semantics/README.md), the ICS-04 defines below the `createChannel` and `registerChannel` procedures.

 ##### Channel creation

-The channel creation process enables the creation of the two channel ends that can be linked to establishes the communication pathway between two chains.
+The channel creation process enables the creation of the two channels that can be linked to establishes the communication pathway between two chains.

 ###### Conditions Table